Architecture

 Core runtime objects

-Game is the composition root for a running session.
+Engine is the composition root for a running session.
 It wires:

 • managers (cheats, command_queue, scenes)